haron/grafana-migrator/README.md

 This code has been explicity tested with databases from Grafana 5.1.3 and 5.4.3.
 Other versions may or may not work without modification.

+Note: Grafana 5.2.4 didn't not have the proper alarm schema for Postgresql.
+Please upgrade to 5.4.4 before attempting migration

 ## Prerequisites

 All commands are executed on PostgreSQL server.
 I assume that Grafana is running on the same server as PostgreSQL, otherwise, commands related to Grafana should be corrected accordingly.
 This README covers Ubuntu 16.04 only.